randosrandom/Space4AI/README.md

 ```bash
 cd apps
 ```
-where you will find (other than building files) a symbolic link to the ```config``` folder introduced above.
+where you will find (other than building files) the executables and a symbolic link to the ```config``` folder.
 Now you can launch the solver by doing
 ```bash
 ./dt_solver config/config_dt_solver.json
 ```

-If, instead, you are using the parallel version, you can set the total number of threads by either exporting the following environmental variable
+If, you use the parallel version, you can set the total number of threads by either exporting the following environmental variable
 ```bash
 export OMP_NUM_THREADS=<NUM_THREADS>
 ```